-Mixed and non-traditional family situations can present a variety of complications that may require closer scrutiny before your child makes the decision to apply for financial aid.
-Let’s review three of the most common questions we receive and the rules that apply to consider if these situations apply to you.
+Non-traditional family situations can present a variety of complications that may require closer scrutiny before your child makes the decision to apply for financial aid.
+Let’s review three of the most common questions we receive and the rules that apply to consider if these situations apply to you:

-- When we fill out the FAFSA (Free Application for Federal Student Aid), who is considered the “Parent(s)”?
+- When we fill out the FAFSA, who is considered the Parent(s)?

 - If your parents are living together and are not married, answer the questions about both parents.